arush15june/drone-dashboard/README.md

     - to be replaced with an MQTT or AMQP client
 - Communication:
     - transmits messages serializing with protobuf to reduce size of the data transmitted (compared to JSON/XML/plaintext)
+    - Protobuf was selected for its wide support of languages thus allowing to write clients in various languages using just the the proto.
 - Simulation:
     - random data
       - send random latitude, longitudes, speeds every few seconds.